Quantum Efficiency Tester

 P2 Laser Scribing:

-Purpose: Etch HTL, perovskite, and ETL to expose the underlying TCO layer.
+Purpose: Etch HTL, perovskite, and ETL to expose the TCO layer.

-Structure: Substrate (FTO/ITO glass) → ETL → perovskite → HTL → P2-etched zone → back electrode (metal).
+Structure: Substrate (FTO/ITO) → ETL → Perovskite → HTL → P2-etched zone → Back electrode.

-Challenges: Precise etch depth control (avoid TCO damage); minimize edge burrs/residues (prevents leakage/shorts).
+Challenges: Precise etch depth (prevent TCO damage); minimize edge residues (avoid leakage/shorts).

 P3 Laser Scribing:

-Purpose: Remove back electrode, HTL, perovskite, and ETL to isolate sub-cells electrically.
+Purpose: Remove back electrode, HTL, perovskite, and ETL to electrically isolate sub-cells.

 P4 Laser Scribing (Edge Isolation):